JorMerr/postal_code_cleaner/README.md

 This python script is designed to take in a csv file with postal codes and ensure they follow standard canadian postal code format.

+This project was designed to assist a friend who conducts an event review of ticket sales for a local business.
+The postal codes are input manually by users, which naturally introduces the opportunity for error.
+Each year, my friend would go through the excel document line by line to correct invalid postal codes.
+My intent in creating this project would be to take the postal codes as input and run them row by row through a cleaning loop to correct the most common errors and return valid postal codes.
+Any invalid postal codes which remain would be provided with an error message outlining the issue.
+This project is being developped in 3 languages: Python, VBA Script, and JavaScript.